 We derive our revenues from product revenues, licensing agreements, contract research agreements, and government grants.
-We expect that over the next several years, a substantial majority of our revenues will consist of license revenues and contract research and government grant revenues until our license revenues increase with the introduction of our seed trait products to the market, if and when they are commercially available.
+We expect that over the next several years, a substantial majority of our revenues will consist of pre-commercial license revenues, product revenues, contract research and government grant revenues until our license revenues increase with the introduction of our seed trait products to the market ensuing value-share payments, if and when they are commercially available.
 Further, we expect that our license revenues will vary as we enter into new license agreements and with the timing of milestone payments and recognition of deferred upfront license fees under existing license agreements.